holser/openstack-summit-paris-2014/markdown/04-Galera.md

 What about master-slave?

 Master-Slave is well known good technology.
-However, at the moment there is no big difference between Galera and master-slave replication in terms of reliability.
+However, at the moment there is no big difference between Galera and master-slave replication in terms of OpenStack reliability.

 Here is a classical diagram of Galera Implementation in Fuel.
 All services communicates with MySQL/Galera cluster via HAProxy.
 High Availability of HAProxy is based on Virtual IP, which is controlled by Pacemaker.
 As you can see that only one HAProxy instance serves read/write operations for MySQL.
 The problem was described by Peter Boros @ Percona as many OpenStack Services use SELECT ...
 FOR UPDATE SQL queries or don't have special functioninality to perform retry on failed SQL transactions.